telerik/ajax-docs/general-information/web-config-settings-overview.md

 >tip You can [encrypt the appSettings section in the web.config](https://www.telerik.com/support/kb/aspnet-ajax/details/how-to-encrypt-the-telerik-appsettings-keys).

+>tip You can [use a separate config file for the appSettings](https://www.telerik.com/support/kb/aspnet-ajax/details/how-to-read-telerik-appsettings-from-an-external-file) to declutter the web.config.

 You can add any of the keys below in a similar fashion.

 The following is a list of all available `appSettings` keys for the Telerik® UI for ASP.NET AJAX controls: